qmhc/vite-plugin-dts/README.md

   },

   /**
-   * Hook after built
-   *
-   * It wil be called after all declaration files are written *
+   * Hook called after all declaration files are written *
    * @default () => {}
    */